yusuke-takase/Falcons.jl/README.md

 # Falcons
-Welcome to FLCONS(Fast Algorithm for Locus Computing On the Sky).
+Welcome to FLCONS(Fast Algorithm for Locus Computing ON the Sky).
 FALCONS is a software that rapidly calculates the tod of pointing information required for satellite observation simulations.
 FALCONS supports multi-detectors and can construct a focal plane by specifying (theta,phi) arrays centered on the boresight.
 The mapmaking function creates a crosslink map from the rapidly obtained time series pointing information.